opendistro-for-elasticsearch/alerting/README.md

 # Open Distro for Elasticsearch Alerting

-The Open Distro for Elasticsearch alerting plugin lets you perform scheduled searches against your cluster and send notifications upon meeting the criteria of a trigger.
+The Open Distro for Elasticsearch Alerting enables you to monitor your data and send alert notifications automatically to your stakeholders.
+With an intuitive Kibana interface and a powerful API, it is easy to set up, manage, and monitor your alerts.
+Craft highly specific alert conditions using Elasticsearch's full query language and scripting capabilities.

-# Highlights
+## Highlights

 Scheduled searches use [cron expressions](https://en.wikipedia.org/wiki/Cron) or intervals (e.g. every five minutes) and the Elasticsearch query DSL.